How to fully automate the list-cleanup process so you never have to do it again.

-- Unengaged Marketable – Contacts that are not opening email, nor clicking links for (4) months.
+Contacts that are not opening your email, nor clicking links, and it’s been (4) months since they were engaged.

 In the August 2017 update from Infusionsoft, they outlined HOW to automate this cleanup, but did not provide a campaign to do it.
 So using that as my starting point, I created a downloadable campaign in the Infusionsoft Marketplace that used the new features and added more functionality that can be applied to other Infusionsoft applications.

-- Saves you a couple hours of implementation to do something you know you should be doing anyway.
+- This campaign saves you a couple hours of implementation to do something you know you should be doing anyway.

-- Provides an easy way to respond to five scenarios that should have you pull a contact out of a campaign
+- It provides an easy way to respond to five scenarios that should have you pull a contact out of a campaign

 - For the Infusionsoft professional, the campaign is documented enough that your users can understand it.